-Is the Pope Dying?
-Pope Pius the Ninth has had a number of escapes from death by various attacks of illness, but he is now stricken in years, and cannot expect exhausted nature to do much for him in the way of recuperative resources.
-Prostrated by rheumatic fever and afflicted with ulcoration of one of his limbs, he is supposed to be so seriously assailed that his recovery for any length of time may be considered doubtful.
-As Giovanni Marie Mastai Ferretti-the family name of Pio Nino-was born in 1790, he is in the eighty-third year of his age, and has a tlemen present to organize a State Board long life, full of violssitudes, to look of Trustees, for the purpose of establish-back upon and contemplate.
-In 1840 ing a branch of the company for this back upon and contemplate.
-In 1840, he was 'created Cardinal Archbishop of Imols, in the Romagna.
-Pope Gregory XVI died June 1, 1846, and Ferretti was elected to the Papacy fifteen days afterwards as Pio Nino-Pius the IX.
-At first, his popularity was excessive but the plan proposed for a local department the French Revolution, in 1848, inspired of the Southern Life Insurance Company Italian patriots with an enthusiastic spirit of liberty, and as the Pope refused to yield to it, but, on the contrary, manifested strong re-actionary tendencies, his temporal power began to wane.
-Finally, he selected as his Minister Count Rossi, one of the most unpopular of s aristocracy, and the popular indignation at once commenced action.
-Rossi was assassinated, and the Pope fled to Gaeta.
+Is the Pope Dying!
+Pope Pius the Ninth has had a number of escapes from death by various attacks of illness, but he is now stricken in years, and cannot expect exhausted nature to do much for him in the way of and Mr. Shiver requested to act as Secrecuperative resources.
+Prostrated by retary.

+Mr. Southern requested some one fation of one of his limbs, he is supposed to be so seriously assailed that his recovery for any length of time may be considered doubtful.
+As Giovanni Marie Mastai Ferretti-the family name of Pio Nino-was born in 1790, he is in the eighty-third year of his age, and has a long life, full of vicissitudes, to look back upon and contemplate.
+In 1840, he was 'created Cardinal Archbishop of Imola, in the Romagua.
+Pope Gregory XVI died June 1, 1846, and Ferretti was elected to the Papacy filteen days afterwards as Pio Nino-Pius the IX.
+At drat, his popularity was excessive, but the plan proposed for a local department the French Revolution, in 1848, inspired Italian patriots with an enthusiastic spirit of liberty, and as the Pope refused to yield to it, but, on the contrary, mato yield to it, but, on the contrary, ma-Carolina of premiums received in the nifested, strong re-actionary tendencies, State, outside of Charleston. his temporal power began to wane.
+Finally, he selected as his Minister Count Rossi, one of the most unpopular of Rome's aristocracy, and the popular indignation at once commenced action.
+Rossi was assassinated, and the Pope fied to Gaeta.
 The French army finally drove the insurgents out of Rome, and the Pope returned to the Vatican.
 In September, 1870, however, the French forces were withdrawn from Rome, Victor Emanuel occupied it with Italian troops, and as a temporal sovereign, the Pope's career was practically terminated.
 Pio Nino has never consented to this transfer of authority, and still protests that he is the head, not only of the church, but of Italy.
 He moreover insists upon the dogma of his infallibility.
 But death will soon render even ambition silent, and the sorrows of the Pontiff, his errors and his virtues, will become matters only of history.

-THE POLICY OF EXTERMINATION. -The diversity of opinion among the daily papers in reference to the Indiau policy now to be pursued is remarkable.
+THE POLICY OF EXTERMINATION. -The diversity of opinion among the daily papers in reference to the Indian policy now to be pursued is remarkable.
 On one side, the extremists raise a cry for extermination; on the other, the Peace Commission still stands out for "Peace! peace! when there is no peace."
 Be tween these two, all shades of opinion are represented.
-The Graphic comes out with a very striking picture of "the only Indian reservation of the future"- a grave-yard and gallows; and the World and many other influential journals go and many other influential journals go nearly as far, in words strong, bitter and ill-jadged.
+The Graphic comes out with a very striking picture of "the only Indian reservation of the future"a grave-yard and gallows; and the World and many other influential journals go nearly as far, in words strong, bitter and ill-judged.
 Tribes inhabiting a thousand miles of territory would be involved in the revengeful feelings excited by a band of only 300 treacherous savages among the Oregon lava beds.
-We have 300,000 Indians on our border, 90,000 of whom are peaceable, semi-civilized and quiet; 55,000 savage and roaming, and the rest giving but little trouble, if let Trustees in a few well-timed remarks, alone by the white settlers, unscrupulous and arged upon them their hearty coagents and a meddling Government.
-Give these Indians, then, the same justice that is given to white men-punish the guilty, but let the innocent go free.
+We have 300,000 Indians on our border, 90,000 of whom are peaceable, semi-civilized and quiet; 55,000 savage and roaming, and the rest giving but little trouble, if let alone by the white settlers, unscrupulous agents and a meddling Government.
+Give these Indians, then, the same justico that is given to white men-punish the guilty, but let the innocent go free.

-BEECHER ON SOUTH CAROLINA-HE PRAYS FOR THE INDIANS.-Henry Ward Plymouth Church, Sunday, drew on South Carolina for an illustration:
+BEECHER ON SOUTH CAROLINA-HE PRAYS FOR THE INDIANS.-Henry Ward Beecher, in a characteristic sermon at Plymouth Church, Sanday, drew on South Carolina for an illustration: